 - 7.1 The defining character of the village is the linear pattern of development set within a rural landscape, with the long linear Green in the centre of the village providing an important identity and heart to the village, reinforced by the presence of the pub.
 The countryside beyond the village is glimpsed through gaps between houses and the rural character is always present given the lack of standardised housing patterns and layouts.
-The modest scale of buildings in the village reflects its agricultural past with more modern buildings dispersed along the main routes out of the village centre.
-The lack of formal boundary treatments to houses also contributes to the rural feel of the village. - 7.2 Responses throughout the NMNP parish questionnaire indicated the high value placed on local environment and landscape to village life. - 7.3 Views are an important contributory factor of local distinctiveness, both within the settlement, from the settlement out into the open countryside, and from the countryside back towards the village.
+Backland development is limited and in sensitive or historic parts of the village would not be an appropriate form of development. - 7.2 The modest scale of buildings in the village reflects its agricultural past with more modern buildings dispersed along the main routes out of the village centre.
+The lack of formal boundary treatments to houses also contributes to the rural feel of the village. - 7.3 Responses throughout the NMNP parish questionnaire indicated the high value placed on local environment and landscape to village life. - 7.4 Views are an important contributory factor of local distinctiveness, both within the settlement, from the settlement out into the open countryside, and from the countryside back towards the village.
 This was recognized as an important element in the village's character by the former AVDC in the North Marston Fact Pack (May 2011, p13).
-Obstruction of views at the edges of the village would reduce the visual relationship with the landscape. - 7.4 The NMNP questionnaire identified over 30 favoured views, which can be summarised into a general statement that all surrounding views to and from the Quainton Hills, Marston/Oving Hill, and Marstonfields from throughout the village are enjoyed by the community. - 7.5 From these, 10 Key Views have been identified in the Design Code and are shown on Policy Map 1 at Annex 1.
+Obstruction of views at the edges of the village would reduce the visual relationship with the landscape. - 7.5 The NMNP questionnaire identified over 30 favoured views, which can be summarised into a general statement that all surrounding views to and from the Quainton Hills, Marston/Oving Hill, and Marstonfields from throughout the village are enjoyed by the community. - 7.6 From these, 11 Key Views have been identified in the Design Code and are shown on Policy Map 1 at Annex 1.
 The key views are all from public viewpoints and should not be compromised by new development as they reflect the importance of retaining the rural character of the settlement within the landscape, and the village's situation in the centre of open countryside.

-Marstonfields Road verges are designated local green spaces
+Marstonfields Road verges are designated local green spaces (see Policy Map 6 and Annex 2)